 Founded in 1974 in Sherborne, Dorset Opera moved to Bryanston and became a fully-fledged festival in 2011, with a remit to present at least two major opera productions each summer.

-At the end of July each year, the Dorset Opera Festival gives three performances each of two fully-staged operas, usually in the original language, with full orchestra and internationally acclaimed soloists alongside emerging British artists and our summer school chorus.
+At the end of July each year, the Dorset Opera Festival gives three or four performances each of two fully-staged operas, usually in the original language, with full orchestra and internationally acclaimed soloists alongside emerging British artists and our summer school chorus.
 The performances are of exceptional quality, attracting the attention of national critics and opera-goers from across the UK and abroad, as well as entertaining local audiences.

 …as for the young people taking part, many go on to develop successful careers in music, opera or the stage, and several have returned to take principal roles in later Dorset Opera Festival productions.